-6.30am OSHC Before School Care commences 8.00am School office opens 8.20am Students may arrive at school - Students are to gather under G block unless under teacher supervision in another activity e.g. Music.
-No parents or students are permitted to wait on verandas or outside classrooms unless with a staff member.
+6.30am OSHC Before School Care commences 8.00am School office opens 8.20am Students may arrive at school if supervised by a parent/carer.
+Students arriving prior to 08.40 must be seated under G block unless unde direct teacher supervision for a specific activity e.g. Music.
+No parents or students are permitted to wait on verandas or outside classrooms unless they are accompanied by a staff member.
 (Students arriving at school prior to 8.20am must attend OSHC) 8.40am Class preparation bell for 8.45am start 8.45am Morning session commences for all year levels.
 Arrival after this bell requires a 'late slip' from the school office.
 10.45am - 11.05am First Break - Year 3 - 6 students play 20mins Prep - Year 2 students eat 20mins 11.05 -11.30am First Break - Prep-Year 2 students play 20mins Year 3 - 6 eat 20mins (A bell will ring at 11.25am for student preparation for class) 11.30am Middle session commences for Year Prep - 6 students 1.00 - 1.20pm Second break - Year 3 - 6 students play 20mins Prep - Year 2 students eat 20mins 1.20 - 1.45pm Second break - Prep-Year 2 students play eat 20mins Year 3 - 6 students eat 20mins (A bell will ring at 1:40 for student preparation for class) 1.45pm Afternoon session commences for Year Prep - 6 students 3.00pm Bell for end of school Parents/Carers may collect students from waiting areas, off the verandas.
 OSHC After School Care commences 3.05pm Motorists may collect children from the 2 Minute Zone - Stop Drop Go in Hipwood Street - This area is supervised by a teacher until 3.20pm 3.20pm 2 Minute Zone supervision ends (Children who have not been collected are taken to the office and parents are contacted) 4.00pm School office closes 6.00pm OSHC after school care closes

-- School Office is open from 8.00am to 4.00pm Monday to Friday. - If a child is ill or will not be attending school, please notify the school via our absentee line on (07)3900 5870 or via email - All children are dismissed no later than 3.05pm, unless weather e.g. serious storms or other conditions require students to remain in classrooms or other areas for safety.
-Parents may collect their child who is then in the parent's care. - Children may be detained for a maximum of twenty minutes after school, with prior notification, or during break times after they have eaten their lunch for behaviour that affects the good order and management of the school.
+- School Office is open from 8.00am to 4.00pm Monday to Friday. - If a child is ill or will not be attending school, please use the absence notification on QParents or notify the school via our absentee line on (07)3900 5870 or via email @ admin@normanparkss.eq.edu.au - All children are dismissed no later than 3.05pm, unless weather e.g. serious storms or other conditions require students to remain in classrooms or other areas for safety.
+Parents may collect their child who is then in their care. - Children may be detained for a maximum of twenty minutes after school, with prior notification, or during break times after they have eaten their lunch for behaviour that affects the good order and management of the school.